Skip to main content

 WHY CHOOSE US

-What Makes Our Supervised Visitation Attorneys Stand Out
+What Makes Our Supervised Parenting Time Attorneys Stand Out

 Statewide Courtroom Experience

-Regular appearances in Hennepin, Ramsey, Dakota, Anoka, and family courts across the state, handling monitored access and parenting time matters.
+Regular appearances in Hennepin, Ramsey, Dakota, Anoka, and family courts across the state, handling monitored parenting time and parenting time matters.

 Deep Judicial Insight

-Martine Law understands how family court judges evaluate supervised access petitions and uses that knowledge to present your parenting case as effectively as possible.
+We understand how family court judges evaluate supervised parenting time petitions and use that knowledge to present your parenting case as effectively as possible.

 Evidence-First Approach